roamingsaint/db-bridge/README.md

 ```

 - **Default** profile is the one named by `[DEFAULT] active`.
-- Callers can still pick any profile at runtime via the `profile` parameter (see below).
+- Callers can override at runtime with the `profile` parameter (see below).

 ---